ddneves/LogFileParser/README.md

-# SCCM_LogAnalyzer
+# LogAnalyzer
-Gathers a defined subset of logs for SCCM and highlights important lines.
+Gathers a defined subset of logs and creates a queryable class for it.